Well-posedness for Cauchy fractional problems involving discrete convolution operators: Introduction

-Nonlinear models, and particularly nonlinear discrete systems, have been the subject of research of many authors, due to their relevance in such areas as spatial ecology, physics, chemistry, biology and the emerging area of global warming.
-For instance, the Fisher equation
+Nonlinear models, and particularly nonlinear semidiscrete systems, have been the subject of research of many authors, due to their relevance in several areas as, physics, chemistry, biology, among others.
+For instance, the Fisher equation arises as a deterministic version of a stochastisc model for the spatial spreed of a favoured gene in a population, which is given by

-was first studied by Zinner, Harris and Hudson \cite{Zinner} in the context of traveling waves.
-The version with a retarded term, i.e.
+This equation was considered by Zinner, Harris and Hudson in \cite{Zinner}, where the authors focus their study on the existence and nonexistence of traveling wavefronts.
+A retarded version was studied by Hu and Li in \cite{Hu}

-for $c>0$ was studied by Hu and Li in \cite{Hu}.
-Another interesting example is provided by the discrete \emph{Nagumo equation}, given by
+where the authors proved that the long term behavior of solutions depends on the speed of the shifting habitat edge $c$.
+Another interesting example is provided by the \emph{discrete Nagumo equation}

 where $\rho>0$ and $a \in (0,\frac{1}{2})$.
-The discrete Nagumo equation has been focus of attention due to its differences with the continuous counterpart.
-For more information we refer \cite{Keener, KLW3}.
+The discrete Nagumo equation has been the focus of attention due to its application in models for conduction in myelanited axon.
+For more information we refer \cite{Bell, Keener, KLW3}.

-Due to the above examples of nonlinear models, Keyantuo et. al. in \cite{KLW3} studied the model
+Due to the above examples of nonlinear models, Keyantuo et. al. in \cite{KLW3} studied the following model

 considering a suitable function $f$ and $0<\alpha\leq 1$, obtaining general results including all equations presented above.